byjg/usdocker/docs/lemp.md

 The default ROOT for the server is:

 ```
-$HOME/usdocker-lemp
+$HOME/.usdocker_data/lemp
 ```

 If you wanna serve pages for domain "example.com" you just have to create a folder:

 ```
-$HOME/usdocker-lemp/example.com
+usdocker lemp domain-add example.com
 ```

 And you will serve pages for this domain immediatelly.
-If inside this folder you have any of this folders:
+This script tries to find the follow directories to server web pages:

 - web
 - httpdocs
 - public

-the root directory will be:
+If found, the directory for the web pages will be, respectively:

 ```
-$HOME/usdocker-lemp/example.com/web
+$HOME/.usdocker_data/lemp/example.com/web
 or
-$HOME/usdocker-lemp/example.com/httpdocs
+$HOME/.usdocker_data/lemp/example.com/httpdocs
 or
-$HOME/usdocker-lemp/example.com/public
+$HOME/.usdocker_data/lemp/example.com/public
 ```

-The script pre-route PHP files called index.php or web.php.
+If not found will serve the root directory directly

 ## Let's start: